Overview

 Build Quality

-Construction is decent for the price point.
-The battery feels solid without flex or rattling.
-The threading is smooth, and connections are secure.
-It won't win awards for premium feel, but it doesn't feel cheap either.
+Construction is decent for what you're paying.
+The battery feels solid with no flex or rattling.
+Threading is smooth, connections are secure.
+It's not going to feel premium, but it doesn't feel like junk either.

 The Quartz Coil

 The Nano Prime Plus uses a single quartz coil atomizer.
-Quartz heats quickly and produces clean flavor without the metallic taste that cheaper coils can impart.
+Quartz heats fast and gives you clean flavor without that metallic taste cheaper coils sometimes have.

 Loading

-Unscrew the mouthpiece to access the coil chamber.
-The included packing tool (built into the mouthpiece cap) helps place concentrate directly on the coil.
-The chamber is on the smaller side—load a rice-grain-sized amount for best results.
+Unscrew the mouthpiece to get to the coil chamber.
+The packing tool built into the mouthpiece cap helps you place concentrate right on the coil.
+Chamber is small, so stick to rice-grain-sized loads.

 Spare Atomizer

-Atmos includes a second atomizer in the kit, which is a thoughtful inclusion.
-Coils degrade over time, and having a spare means you won't be stuck waiting for a replacement when performance drops.
+Atmos throws in a second atomizer, which is nice.
+Coils degrade over time, and having a spare means you're not scrambling when performance starts dropping.

 Features